marcobraghim/suitup/README.md

 ## Features

+1. `SuitupObserver` to help the use of ValueNotifier/ChangeNotifier, note that it isn't a state manager, it's a shortcut for `AnimatedWidget`
+1. `SuitupNotifier` status based to watch some value that is rendered by `SuitupNotifierBuilder`
+1. `SuitupListNotifier` to make a list observable by `SuitupObserver`
 1. `SuitupState` to automaticaly inject the `SuitupController` on the page using `GetIt`
-1. `SuitupStatus` stands for the page statuses like `loading`, `idle`, etc...
+1. `SuitupStatus` stands for the useful statuses like `loading`, `idle`, etc...
 1. `SuitupTheme` to make a theme for your layout setting up the colors and typography
-1. `SuitupObserver` to help the use of ValueNotifier/ChangeNotifier, note that it isn't a state manager, it's a shortcut for `AnimatedWidget`
 1. `SuitupTextField` to create text fields with a pre defined style
-1. `SuitupListNotifier` to make a list observable by `SuitupObserver`
 1. `SuitupCancellable` a helper that is canceled if is called a second time
 1. `suitup_functions.dart` with some helper functions
 1. `suitup_extensions.dart` with some extension methods to make our lives easier